-You can use ‘to do’ in almost every English sentence to emphasize the main verb in a sentence.
+You can use ‘to do’ in almost every English sentence to emphasize the main verb.
 The meaning of the main verb gets stronger or shows contrast by using ‘to do’.
-This grammatical structure is called the emphatic do in English.
-For a full overview of what this is and how to form it, click here.
+This grammatical structure is called the emphatic do.
+This is an exercise to see if you know how to form it.

 Emphatic Do Exercise 3